-This is a collection of technical white papers written on the subjects of viruses, anti-virus, Linux, UNIX, computer security, malware, and how they relate to CyberSoft products.
+This is a collection of technical white papers written on the subjects of viruses, anti-virus, Linux, UNIX, computer security, and malware.
+The White Papers discuss how these topics relate to CyberSoft products.
 Many documents on this page are stored in PDF format and will require a PDF reader in order to view them.
 Click here to download Adobe Reader.

 The CyberSoft Operating Corporation VSTK product line is relevant and necessary to protect you in these modern times.
 Old thinking of monolithic protections is unable to keep up with the changes.
 VSTK is not monolithic, it is an entire tool kit!